Explore the land of the mythical kappa

 Not just kappa

 Tono Furusato Village is a great place to see traditional L-shaped houses.
-These houses were common in Iwate during the Edo period (1603-1867).
-Many of them have been moved to their current sites from other parts of Tono.
+These houses became common in Iwate around the 18th century during the Edo period.
 You can see how humans and horses lived under one roof and how invaluable horses were to human existence.

 Tono Furusato Village is an open-air museum.
 You can wander around at your own pace or take a guided tour.
 There are several events held throughout the year for visitors to take part in and enjoy.

 Other places of interest in the area

 As a former castle town, Tono has a rich history.
 You can check out one of the many festivals held in Tono throughout the year or head to one of the many parks, temples, shrines, or historical sites.
 The hot springs of Hanamaki are close, as is Kamaishi on the coast.